The Ultimate Guide to Securing Small Business Grants

 Small Business Grants at the State and Regional Level

 State and regional governments can provide grant money to help spur business development.
-However, this money can be difficult to obtain, and when money is available, it requires businesses to meet the objectives or mission of the government initiatives.
+However, this money can be difficult to obtain.
+Plus, when funds are available, it requires businesses to meet the objectives or mission of the government initiatives.
 These initiatives are often for specific tasks that a government agency wishes to achieve.

 The SBA provides some grant money, but usually to other funding organizations that are responsible for finding projects to fund.
 One recent example is when the SBA provided money to the Entrepreneur Fund.
 This organization is an approved SBA lender but has been tasked with providing capital to disadvantaged entrepreneurs in distressed areas.

 The government also has initiatives to help promote exporters, called the State Trade Expansion Program (STEP).
 It has limited availability and is specific to certain states.
-However, there’s a division within the program, called the Office of International Trade, that provides assistance for exporting on a national level.
+However, there’s a division within the program, called the Office of International Trade.
+This program helps with exporting on a national level.

-Small business owners may find some grants available at the state level by referencing the United States Economic Development Administration, which lists resources by state.
+Small business owners can research programs available at the state level by referencing the United States Economic Development Administration.

 Many organizations provide funding to small businesses in the form of grants.
 For example, the National Association for the Self-Employed (NASE) awards one $4,000 grant every month to active members.
 Only members are eligible to receive these grants based on a needs assessment by the organization.

 The credit card company, Visa, also offers grant money for small businesses, called the Visa Everywhere Initiative.
-The initiative sets out to challenge small business owners to find innovative ways to solve payment issues.
+The initiative provides funding to small business owners presenting innovative ways to solve payment issues.
 If you run a technology company that deals with payments, this could be a good funding challenge to explore.

 Small Business Grants for Veterans

-While grant money is available to disabled veterans, there aren’t as many resources for all veterans.
+While grant money is available to disabled veterans, there aren’t as many resources offered for all veterans.
 Funding is available in the form of low-interest business loans.
 Below are a few common funding programs for veterans:

-The United States Department of Veterans Affairs (VA) has a program for disabled veterans called the Vocational Rehabilitation and Employment (VR&E) program.
+Provided by The United States Department of Veterans Affairs (VA), this program provides funds to disabled veterans.
 To be eligible, veterans must have experienced a service-connected disability that causes employment barriers.
 The VA requires applicants to receive a disability rating.

-The VA also offers a program for existing veteran business owners called the Vets First Verification Program.
-It isn’t a grant but it does provide services to veterans who own businesses.
-They can receive priority on contracts at the federal and state government levels, access to capital, and tax benefits.
+The VA also offers this program for existing veteran business owners.
+It isn’t a grant, but it does provide services to veteran business owners.
+They receive priority on contracts at the federal and state government levels, access to capital, and tax benefits.
 The program offers training and other resources to help these business owners learn how to manage their operations.

 - 1st Place – $15,000